Los Angeles Homicide Attorney

 - Intentionally shot at a person who was outside the vehicle; and

 - He intended to kill that person.”

 This section of the California Criminal Jury Instruction 521 was obviously designed to address the issue of drive-by shootings.
 As such, this theory of Murder in the 1st Degree is most commonly used in gang trials.

 Murder Lawyer Serving Los Angeles

-If you or a loved one has been charged with homicide, you need a qualified Los Angeles homicide attorney to protect your rights.
+If you or a loved one has been charged with homicide, you need a qualified criminal defense lawyer in Los Angeles to protect your rights.
 As a former prosecutor, Mr. Rodriguez has the experience to aggressively defend you.
 Choosing a qualified homicide lawyer is an important and difficult decision.

 Call The Rodriguez Law Group today for a free consultation to discuss your options so that you may obtain the best possible outcome.
 We are available 24/7 at (800) 852 – 9851.